 How to Spatchcock a Cornish Hen

-- Start by cutting out the backbone.
 To begin, set the cornish hen breast side down on any sturdy non-slip surface.
 The backbone should be facing up towards you.
 Use your kitchen shears to carefully snip along each side of the backbone.

-- Place the Cornish hens breast side up on a sheet pan with the potatoes and brussels sprouts.
+- Place the Cornish hens breast side up on a sheet pan with the potatoes and Brussels sprouts.

 - Season everything with olive oil, salt and black pepper.
 Rub a mixture of lemon juice, garlic and herbs all over the hens.